Emilia (region): History

 Carpi, Correggio, and Mirandola were three of the numerous small fiefdoms which also existed in Emilia and which were generally destined to be gradually absorbed by the two larger states.
 The County of Carpy passed to the house of Este in 1530 after the dispossession of the Pio di Savoia family for 'felony' decreed five years earlier by Emperor Charles V, and was elevated to a principality in 1535.
 About a century later, in 1635, the Modena and Reggio branch of the House of Este were also invested with the Principality of Correggio by Emperor Ferdinand II, after it had been confiscated five years earlier from the Da Correggio family on charges of having minted counterfeit money.
 The last of the Pico dynasty of Mirandola, Francesco Maria Pico, having sided with the French in the War of the Spanish Succession, was deprived of his duchy in 1709 by Emperor Joseph I, who sold it as usual to the house of Este in 1710.

 The Duchy of Guastalla, for its part, was annexed to the Duchy of Parma and Piacenza in 1748 with the Treaty of Aix-la-Chapelle, after the extinction in 1746 of the Guastalla line of the House of Gonzaga.
 In 1728 another branch of the same House, which had ruled the County of Novellara and Bagnolo for almost 350 years, had also died out, but in this case the fiefdom was granted in 1737 by Emperor Charles VI to Duke Rinaldo I of Modena and Reggio in recognition for his services during the War of the Polish Succession.

 From 1796 to 1814, Emilia was first incorporated in the Napoleonic Italian republic and then in the Napoleonic Italian kingdom; after 1815 there was a return to the status quo ante, Romagna returning to the papacy and its ecclesiastical government, the duchy of Parma being given to Marie Louise, wife of the deposed Napoleon, and Modena to archduke Francis of Austria, the heir of the last Este.
 In 1821 and in 1831 there were unsuccessful attempts at revolt in Emilia; another attempt in 1848 to 1849 was crushed by Austrian troops.
 In 1859, the struggle for independence was finally successful, Emilia passing to the Italian kingdom almost without resistance.

+Symbols

+Flag

+Considering that Emilia has never been constituted as a political entity, being either split between several duchies or combined with Romagna, Emilia has never had an official flag, nor does a widespread popular Emilian flag exist.
+However, some flags have been proposed.

+Flag of Emilia (2019), combining the red on white cross (used by Bologna and Reggio Emilia) together with the blue on gold cross (used by Parma and Modena).